 In the last line we have integrated out the unconstrained Gaussian field $B_\CalI$.
 We also introduced the holomorphic coordinates

 on the fibers ${\fib}$ of the fibration ${\pv} \to {\mv}$.
-Both ${\ac}_\CalI$ and $z_\CalI$ are the ${\bf I}$-holomorphic coordinates on $\pv$.
+Both ${\ac}_\CalI$ and $z_\CalI$ are the ${\bf I}$-holomorphic coordinates on~$\pv$.
 By construction, the coordinates $z_\CalI$ are subject to the periodic identifications:

-which confirm our assertion that the fibers ${\fib}$ of the map $\pv \to \mv$ are abelian varieties (recall that the metric ${\rm Im}{\tau} d{\ac} \otimes d{\bar {\ac}}$ is positive definite, the unitarity requirement).
-The coordinates ${\ac}_{\CalI}, z_{\CalI}$ are the Darboux coordinates for the $(2,0)$ form ${\Omega}_{\bf I}$:
+which confirm our assertion that the fibers ${\fib}$ of the map $\pv \to \mv$ are abelian varieties (recall that the metric $\operatorname{Im}{\tau} d{\ac} \otimes d{\bar {\ac}}$ is positive definite, the unitarity requirement).
+The coordinates~${\ac}_{\CalI}, z_{\CalI}$ are the Darboux coordinates for the $(2,0)$ form ${\Omega}_{\bf I}$:

-as well as the electric-magnetic duals ${\ac}^{D}_{\CalI}$ and $z_{D}^{\CalI} = ({\tau}^{-1})^{\CalI\CalJ} {\be}_{\CalJ} + {\al}^{\CalI}$.
+as well as the electric-magnetic duals ${\ac}^{D}_{\CalI}$ and $z_{D}^{\CalI} = \big({\tau}^{-1}\big)^{\CalI\CalJ} {\be}_{\CalJ} + {\al}^{\CalI}$.
 The fibers ${\fib}$ are Lagrangian with respect to $\Omega_{\bf I}$.

-The metric on $\pv$, which enters the kinetic term in the Eq. (\ref{eq:boseff3dd}) is actually not the correct hyperk\"ahler metric on $\pv$ for finite $R$.
+The metric on $\pv$, which enters the kinetic term in the equation~(\ref{eq:boseff3dd}) is actually not the correct hyperk\"ahler metric on $\pv$ for finite $R$.
 It receives corrections which are exponentially small with $R$,

 where $M({\ac})$ is the mass of a BPS particle in the Hilbert space of the theory in four dimensions built over the vacuum $u \in \mv$.
 As is well-known, the masses of some BPS particles vanish along some loci in $\mv$, where the corrections (\ref{eq:expbps}) become significant.
-One can show, however, that $\Omega_{\bf I}$ does not get corrected by the finite size effects of these BPS particles.
+One can show, however, that~$\Omega_{\bf I}$ does not get corrected by the finite size effects of these BPS particles.

 One can also compactify the theory on a two-dimensional Riemann surface $\Sigma$ (with a partial twist along $\Sigma$, to preserve some supersymmetry).
-For $\Sigma$ other then two-torus this leads to the two dimensional theory with ${\CalN}=2$ supersymmetry.
-One has various sectors labeled by the electric and magnetic fluxes ${\bf e} = (e_{\CalI}), {\bf m} = (m^{\CalI})$ through $\Sigma$.
-In the sector where $({\bf e},{\bf m}) \neq (0,0)$ one gets an effective superpotential \cite{Losev:1997tp}:
+For $\Sigma$ other then two-torus this leads to the two-dimensional theory with ${\CalN}=2$ supersymmetry.
+One has various sectors labeled by the electric and magnetic fluxes ${\bf e} = (e_{\CalI})$, ${\bf m} = \big(m^{\CalI}\big)$ through $\Sigma$.
+In the sector where $({\bf e},{\bf m}) \neq (0,0)$ one gets an effective superpotential~\cite{Losev:1997tp}:

-which in four dimensional theory is the central charge of the ${\CalN}=2$ superalgebra.
-It is also equal to one of the \emph{action variables} of the Seiberg-Witten integrable system \cite{Gorsky:1995zq}, \cite{Donagi:1995cf}, \cite{Donagi:1997sr}.
+which in four-dimensional theory is the central charge of the ${\CalN}=2$ superalgebra.
+It is also equal to one of the \emph{action variables} of the Seiberg--Witten integrable system~\cite{Donagi:1997sr,Donagi:1995cf,Gorsky:1995zq}.